bashtools/mokctl/docs/package.md

 ```

 The command line parser, starting in `parse_options()` above, implements a state machine, which will allow new functionality to be added in a scalable way.
-I thought I would put the work in right now to code a state machine just in case we need more commands later in.
+I thought I would put the work in right now to code a state machine just in case we need more commands later on.
 It's surprising how long scripts intended for limited use hang around so it's good to start off well, and indeed, kubernetes was initially a large set of shell scripts!

 The code makes sure that valid commands, their sub-commands and their options are supplied in the right order for the parent context.